APiTJLillo/UOFlow/UOWalkPatch/README.md

 captures the internal `lua_State*` and registers any natives described in `signatures.json`.
 Reloading the UI will trigger the hook again so the functions remain available.
+During initialization the DLL scans UOSA.exe for the call to `RegisterLuaFunction` by locating the nearby "GetBuildVersion" string.
+Once found, it hooks that routine so the first Lua state pointer can be captured and additional natives registered.
 A debug console pops up showing pattern matches and other status messages.
 Press **Enter** to exit the helper.

+All debug output is also written to `uowalkpatch_debug.log`.
+The file is created next to the DLL if possible, otherwise in `%WINDIR%\Temp`.

+## Troubleshooting

+If injection fails with a generic `LoadLibrary` error, ensure `signatures.json` is present in the same directory as `UOWalkPatchDLL.dll`.
+The DLL refuses to load when this file is missing.